Importing Custom Linux Images

 - Connect to the instance using SSH.

-- If the instance requires any remotely attached storage, such as block volumes or file storage, create and attach it.
-If you are using iSCSI attachments, see Recommended iSCSI Initiator Parameters for Linux-based Images.
+- If the instance requires any remotely attached storage, such as block volumes or file storage, then create and attach it.
+If you are using iSCSI attachments, then refer to Recommended iSCSI Initiator Parameters for Linux-based Images.

 - Create and attach any required secondary VNICs.